Mold Remediation Services Fairfield County CT

 There are a variety of sampling techniques that can be used to help determine whether or not you have elevated level of mold as well as if this mold alive or not.
 Typically, there is one or two tests per livable area or room.
 The environmental science does create each type of sampling for a special purpose and situation, so the mold inspector mey use one or another way, or multiple ways, to investigate the specific type, concentration and the severity of your molds.
 It is a judgement call and, mostly, it is up to subjective opinion of the mold inspector.
 There are mold tests that where developed to take samples from the air, different surfaces, hidden in-wall cavities and some additional special tests, including the clearance test.
 Each mold sapling method has its advantages and disadvantages.
 Remember, the single mold spore is not visible by a naked eye.
 If you already see a spot of mold on any indoor surface, the concentration of mold spores there can reach up to 2,000,000 on 1 sq inch.
 So, sometimes, the combination of several testing techniques can develop much more clear understanding of your indoor air quality and environmental health of your property.

-Some techniques identify in every detail of what species of molds are present.
+Some techniques identify in every detail what species of molds are present.
 This can be helpful since some mold species pose a greater health risk than others to all or specific groups of people.

-Mold tests by themselves cannot give you the full picture, but when combined with other evaluation methods (such as very detailed professional inspection with additional specific tools) you can better understand the extent of the problem.
+Mold tests by themselves cannot give you the full picture, but when combined with other evaluation methods (such as very detailed professional mold inspection with additional specific tools) you can better understand the extent of the problem.
 This should help you to choose the right protocol for mold mitigation.

 Submit your review